jayasim/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 3. Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model. ####

-* LeNet Model Architecture along with description for Traffic Signal classifier ##

 #### 4. Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate. ####